Editorial: As Xi’s Speech Urges, China Must Stay the Course on Reform

 The journey’s last mile will be its toughest.
 Reform needs to be unremittingly applied to the main framework of the system.
 Only by making all-round, deep, and unprecedented breakthroughs will it be possible to completely leave behind existing ideas and consolidated interests.
 Xi’s speech mentioned the two-stage strategic plan for the period from 2020 to the mid-21st century.
 The key is to form short, medium, and long-term reform plans and concepts, while achieving breakthroughs in institutional reform.

 The report said that “in resource allocation, the market plays the decisive role and the government plays its role better.”
 This line shows unwavering determination to move toward market reform.
 But we should remain vigilant about how, under China’s current system, in terms of specific administration, the government plays a decisive role, while the market is in a subordinate role.
-Supply-side reform needs to accomplish five tasks — cutting overcapacity, lowering inventory, deleveraging, lowering costs, and improving economic weak spots.
+Supply-side reform needs to accomplish five tasks — cutting overcapacity, lowering the housing inventory, deleveraging, lowering costs, and improving economic weak spots.
 “Government failure” cannot be entirely absolved in causing these problems.
 The report reiterated the importance of transforming government functions, increasing decentralization, making regulatory innovations, and building a service-oriented government that can satisfy the people.
 Its language is plain, but it has grasped the key issues of implementation.

 The report clearly asks for an acceleration of the establishment of a modern fiscal system, as well as the establishment of harmonious, proportionate relations between the central government and the provinces in a way that clearly demarcates rights and responsibilities.
 In particular, it calls for deeper reform of the tax system, and improvements in local tax systems.
 With the completion of corporate tax reform, the contradiction between local governments’ authority and their responsibility for expenditure has become even more apparent.
 If the issue of local government debt is not resolved soon, it may become a financial risk.
-Similarly, the issue of rationalizing fiscal relations among governments beneath the provincial level has been unsolved for years, but no major breakthroughs have been made, and efforts to solve it must move ahead quickly.
+Similarly, the issue of rationalizing intergovernmental fiscal relations has been unsolved for years, but no major breakthroughs have been made, and efforts to solve it must move ahead quickly.

 The report gives clear answers to some long-running questions.
 For example, it reaffirms the permanent status of land contracts, and pushes the expiration date of the second round of contracts back by 30 years.
 This has reassured farmers.
 The report also mentioned the deepening of rural land reform, and perfecting the “three rights” (ownership, contract and management rights) of land contracts.
 But many economic and legal problems still make it hard to determine exactly how we should separate the three rights, and transfer land in an orderly manner.